ycgoh/GE15/README.md

 <li>extrafont</li>
 </ul>
 <p>This is my first animated map.
 Took me some time to figure out the animation packages tweenr, and then transformr. transformr is a godsend for spatial data animation.
 Some boundaries look jagged in animation.
 The static maps look fine though.</p>
-<p>I probably am not using github correctly since I am just winging it.</p>